KTH-EXPECA/docs/source/images/index.rst

 **Image:** ``expecahub/visual:latest``

-A visualization stack image with integrated monitoring and networking capabilities:
+A visualization image with integrated monitoring and networking capabilities:

-- **Grafana, InfluxDB, and MQTT** - for visualization (see ExPECA user guides for setup details).
+- **Grafana, InfluxDB, and MQTT** - Data visualization, database, and data broker/streaming applications.
-- **SSH support** - allows secure access into the container using either a public or private IP address.
+- **SSH support** - Allows secure access into the container using either a public or private IP address.
-- **Docker-in-Docker (DIND)** - enables running Docker inside the container.
+- **Docker-in-Docker (DIND)** - Enables running Docker inside the container.

 **Environment Variables**